JHU-PL-Lab/www-pl/ocaml/lecture.md

 g (-5);; (* works now *)
 ```

-* Moral: don't code (too much) directly in the top-loop since this behavior can cause anomalies
-   - if you change any function, all functions that depend on it need to be copy/pasted in as well
+* Moral: re-load all your functions if you change any one function
-* For Assignment 1, you will be able to say `dune test` in the terminal to run tests on your code, and `dune utop` will load it all into `utop` so you can then play with your functions.
+* For Assignment 1, you will be able to say `dune test` in the terminal to compile and run tests on your code, and `dune utop` will load it all into `utop` so you can then play with your functions.
 * Also you can type into `utop` the command `#use "src/assignment.ml"` and it is as if you copy/pasted the whole file into `utop`.

 #### Mutually recursive functions

+* Mutually recursive functions are not common but they require special syntax
-Warm up to the next function - write a (useless) copy function on lists
+* Warm up: write a (useless) copy function on lists

 ```ocaml
 let rec copy l =